Trump reveals Israeli-Palestinian peace plan | DW | 28.01.2020

 The accord also calls for a minimum four-year freeze in Israeli settlement construction, though it would allow Israel to maintain control over most of the illegal settlements it has already built.

-Although the outline makes several concessions to Palestine, including doubling its currently-controlled territory, it does ask them to cross what has previously been described as a red line by asking them to accept the previously constructed West Ban settlements as Israeli territory.
+Although the outline makes several concessions to the Palestinians, including doubling their currently controlled territory, it does ask them to cross what has previously been described as a red line by accepting the previously constructed West Bank settlements as Israeli territory.

-The plan, which has been delayed for two years, has already been rejected by the Palestinians, whose representatives were not invited to the meeting.
-Palestinian officials have argued that Trump is too biased in favor of the Israeli government and only seeks to bolster Netanyahu's nationalist government.
+The plan, which had been delayed for two years, has already been rejected by the Palestinians, whose representatives were not invited to the meeting.
+Palestinian officials argue that Trump is too biased in favor of the Israeli government and only seeks to bolster Netanyahu's nationalist government.

 Mass protest in Gaza